PKua007/rampack/doc/input-file.md

   ```

   Object constructors support default values, variadic arguments and keyword variadic arguments.
 Argument specification
-  depends on the concrete class and is documented in this reference.
+  depends on a concrete class and is documented in this reference.

 * Python `#`-style comments are supported: